 A shift in direction:

 In 1999 Gabourie directs the World Premiere of THE WATER CRAWLERS by Chalmers Award-winning playwright, Geoff Kavanagh.
-In 2001, Gabourie directs the Canadian premiere of ST. NICHOLAS by Conor McPherson and accepts an invitation from Antoni Cimolino to be the assistsant director on Shakespeare's Twelfth Night at the renowned Stratford Festival in Ontario Canada.
-In 2001, Gabourie also co-founded the performance ensemble the CO, with actor Adrian Griffin.
+In 2001, Gabourie directs the Canadian premiere of ST. NICHOLAS by Conor McPherson and also accepts an invitation from Antoni Cimolino to be the assistant director on Shakespeare's Twelfth Night at the renowned Stratford Festival in Ontario Canada.
+In 2001, Gabourie also co-founded the performance ensemble the CO.

-In 2002 Gabourie is hired by Stratford to aid in casting & new play development, as well he directs and assistant directs productions at the Festival.
-At Stratford, Gabourie receives the Tyrone Guthrie, Jean Gascon Directors Award and is nominated in 2003 for the Canada Council John Hirsch Directors Award, by Artistic Director Richard Monette.
+In 2002 Gabourie is hired by Stratford to aid in casting & new play development, as well he directs and acts as assistant director on productions at the Festival.
+At Stratford, Gabourie receives the Tyrone Guthrie, Jean Gascon Directors Award and is nominated in 2003 for the Canada Council John Hirsch Director's Award, by Artistic Director Richard Monette.

-In 2005 Gabourie begins work with frequent collaborator Adrian Griffin on CROOK BACK DICKY, a punk rock n' puppets adaptation of Shakespeare’s “Richard III”.
+In 2005 Gabourie begins work on CROOK BACK DICKY, a punk rock n' puppets adaptation of Shakespeare’s “Richard III”.
 During the summer of 2005, Gabourie takes part in the One Yellow Rabbit, Summer Lab Intensive.

-In 2007 CROOK BACK DICKY is remounted at Toronto’s historic, Theatre Centre.
-Gabourie directs AS YOU LIKE IT for the Hilberry Rep at Wayne State University in Detroit Michigan.
+In 2007 CROOK BACK DICKY is remounted at Toronto’s, Theatre Centre.
+Gabourie directs AS YOU LIKE IT for the historic Hilberry Repertory Theatre at Wayne State University in Detroit Michigan.